-Pandemics and infectious outbreaks are serious threats to public health.
-The Centers for Disease Control and Prevention (CDC) leads efforts to prevent, detect, and respond to such outbreaks.
-Visit CDC.gov for details.
-If you feel unwell, stay home and contact your health-care provider.
-Vaccines train our immune systems to combat viruses, and the CDC provides annual recommendations for vaccinations from infancy to adulthood.
-Learn more at CDC. gov/Vaccines.
+Pandemics and infectious outbreaks pose serious risks to public health.
+The Centers for Disease Control and Prevention (CDC) lead efforts to prevent, detect, and respond to these threats.
+For more information, visit CDC.gov.

+If you're feeling unwell, stay home and contact your healthcare provider.
+Vaccines help strengthen the immune system against viruses, and the CDC provides updated vaccination recommendations for all ages, from infancy to adulthood.
+Learn more at CDC.gov/ Vaccines.